Must-Know Baking Tips for Quick Breads, Yeast Breads, and More

-Whether using a nonstick pan or not, greasing the pan is recommended to ensure the quick bread dough bakes evenly and doesn't stick and it bakes evenly.
-Use a clean pastry brush to lightly spread vegetable shortening over the bottom and 1/2 inch up the sides of the loaf pan.
+Even if your pan is nonstick, grease it to ensure the quick bread dough bakes evenly and doesn't stick.
+Use a clean pastry brush to lightly spread vegetable shortening over the bottom and slightly up the sides (about ½ inch) of the loaf pan.
 The ungreased portion allows the bread to maintain its height as it rises.

 Take a quick look at your loaf 10 to 15 minutes before the minimum baking time.
 If it is browning too quickly, cover it loosely with foil.
 Remove the foil once you have placed the baked loaf on a cooling rack.

 Test Kitchen Tip: The center is the last part of a quick bread to cook.
 Insert a wooden toothpick near the center; if it comes out clean, your loaf is done.
 The very center will firm up while the bread is cooling.